Syracuse Stage: Ties to Syracuse University Department of Drama

 While the Syracuse Stage an independent organization, it was started by Syracuse University professor Arthur Storch and since its inception, has had strong ties to SU's department of Drama.
 It collaborates with the SU Department of Drama and houses Syracuse Univeversity undergraduate productions as well as independent productions.
 It also receives annual grants from the university.
 In 2009, the university contributed 40% towards the annual budget of $5.1 million.

 Facilities

-The Syracuse Stage has three theaters: Storch, Loft, and Archbold – and a pavilion.
+The Syracuse Stage has three theaters: Storch, Clark, and Archbold – and a pavilion.
 The Sutton Pavilion is a cabaret space, often utilized for late-night entertainment.

 The Arthur Storch theater is named for the founding artistic director of the stage.
 The Storch theater seats ~200–250 people and can be configured as a proscenium, thrust, or avenue stage.

-The Loft Theater is a smaller space with 49 seats for audience members in a felixble configurations, often used for short plays, workshops, and experimental efforts.
+The Clark Theater is a Black Box Theatre with 49 seats for audience members in a felixble configurations, often used for short plays, workshops, and experimental efforts.

 The John D. Archbold Theater is a 499-seat proscenium theater.
 The theatre has a 36–40 feet wide proscenium; the stage is 30 feet deep.
 It is lit by 215 Source Fours, 16 Fresnel lanterns, 36 par cans, and 22 16x22 Lekolites.